litec-lectures/litec-workspace/setup/01_GitSetup.md

    winget install Git.Git
    ```

-3. Close and reopen the  elevated PowerShell console.
+3. Close and reopen the  elevated PowerShell console (to update environmetal vairables).

 4. Perform the following two  commands - replace `<fullname>` with your name (whitespaces are ok), and `<email>` with your LiTec email address.